 Parents who were good writers in childhood often become effortless writers in adulthood.
 If writing wasn’t an obstacle for you, it can be difficult to understand how challenging writing can be for your child.
 Because writing essays draws on a variety of cognitive skills (brainstorming, reading, transferring thoughts to written expression, spelling, punctuation, and so forth), a student’s brain can easily become overloaded as they try to put it all together in one fell swoop.

 For example, many students benefit from separating the writing process into phases, saving editing for last.
 It can be difficult for a parent to help a child with an essay in its early phases and not feel compelled to point out all the small issues, but it is still crucial to allow the child to write in phases (most commonly: brainstorm, outline, draft one, draft two, edit).
 As most accomplished writers will attest, successful writing often starts out looking pretty ugly and then transforms into greater coherency and refinement as the process unfolds.

-Learning proper writing technique and developing confidence to attack the paper is easily overlooked at various points in a student’s development for a variety of reasons, which is why Next Level’s writing instructors are trained to identify gaps in writing skills and focus on specific features (techniques, methods, styles, strategies) that can dramatically improve a student’s confidence and writing ability.
+Learning proper writing technique and developing confidence to attack an essay is easily overlooked at various points in a student’s development for a variety of reasons, which is why Next Level’s writing instructors are trained to identify gaps in writing skills and focus on specific features — techniques, methods, styles, strategies — that can dramatically improve a student’s confidence and writing ability.
 Please contact Next Level Learning to obtain the best essay writing tutoring in New York.